frnsys/wharf/readme.md

 Note on hosts: the parent host (the server, `WHARF_HOST`) is `wharf`, and the target Docker container is `container`.

-1. Creates a base Docker image with Ansible and SSH installed, and runs a script at `/usr/share/start.sh` (if you want to, for example, start a Flask application, you should create your own `start.sh` and overwrite the default one in your `<APP PLAYBOOK>`)
+1. Creates a base Docker image on `WHARF_HOST` with Ansible and SSH installed, and runs a script at `/usr/share/start.sh` (if you want to, for example, start a Flask application, you should create your own `start.sh` and overwrite the default one in your `<APP PLAYBOOK>`)
 2. Creates `container` with the specified `<APP NAME>`, then exposes its SSH port to port 8888 on `WHARF_HOST` (so that Ansible can access it)
 3. Uses the specified `<APP PLAYBOOK>` to deploy to the `WHARF_HOST`'s port 8888 (i.e. to `container`)
 4. Unbinds the container's SSH port from `WHARF_HOST`'s port 8888 and binds its port 8000 (assumed port your service is running on) to the specified `<APP PORT>` of `container`